Ethanethiol

-Ethanethiol, commonly known as ethyl mercaptan, is an organosulfur compound with the formula CH3CH2SH. is a colorless liquid with a distinct odor.
+Ethanethiol, commonly known as ethyl mercaptan, is an organosulfur compound with the formula CH3CH2SH.
+It is a colorless liquid with a distinct odor.
 Abbreviated EtSH, it consists of an ethyl group (Et), CH3CH2, attached to a thiol group, SH.
 Its structure parallels that of ethanol, but with sulfur in place of oxygen.
 The odor of EtSH is infamous.
 Ethanethiol is more volatile than ethanol due to a diminished ability to engage in hydrogen bonding.
 Ethanethiol is toxic in high concentrations.
 It occurs naturally as a minor component of petroleum, and may be added to otherwise odorless gaseous products such as liquefied petroleum gas (LPG) to help warn of gas leaks.
 At these concentrations, ethanethiol is not harmful.

 Preparation

-Ethanethiol is prepared by the reaction of ethene with hydrogen sulfide over a catalyst.
-The various producers utilize different catalysts in this process.
-It has also been prepared commercially by the reaction of ethanol with hydrogen sulfide gas over an acidic solid catalyst, such as alumina.
+Ethanethiol is prepared by the reaction of ethylene with hydrogen sulfide in the presence of various catalysts.
+It is also prepared commercially by the reaction of ethanol with hydrogen sulfide gas over an acidic solid catalyst, such as alumina.

+Historic methods

 Ethanethiol was originally reported by Zeise in 1834.
 Zeise treated calcium ethyl sulfate with a suspension of barium sulfide saturated with hydrogen sulfide.
 He is credited with naming the C2H5S- group as mercaptum.

 Ethanethiol can also be prepared by a halide displacement reaction, where ethyl halide is treated with aqueous sodium bisulfide.
 This conversion was demonstrated as early as 1840 by Henri Victor Regnault.

 Odor

 Ethanethiol has a strongly disagreeable odor that humans can detect in minute concentrations.
 The threshold for human detection is as low as one part in 2.8 billion parts of air (0.36 parts per billion).
-Its odor resembles that of leeks, onions, durian or cooked cabbage, but is quite distinct.
+Its odor resembles that of leeks, onions, durian or cooked cabbage.

 Employees of the Union Oil Company of California reported first in 1938 that turkey vultures would gather at the site of any gas leak.
 After finding that this was caused by traces of ethanethiol in the gas it was decided to boost the amount of ethanethiol in the gas, to make detection of leaks easier.